mousetail/graphs/README.md

                 fi
             rof

-            let w be all the back edges reachable from e1 let group_two and group_two be sets;
+            let w be all the back edges reachable from e1 that end closer to origin let group_two and group_two be sets;
             for each back edge q in w:
                 if q point > s2.low_point: